 Can your pots and pans bring stress/anxiety relief?

-If you are looking to relieve symptoms of anxiety, or if you are going through a stressful period, here’s a surprise: using cast iron cookware may provide some relief.
+The answer may surprise you.
+If you are looking to relieve symptoms of anxiety, or if you are going through a stressful period, using cast iron cookware may provide some relief.

 In addition to eating a mineral rich diet of whole foods, cooking in cast iron is probably the easiest way to boost your iron intake without taking supplements.

-Need some additional reasons to make cast iron cookware an essential part of your kitchen?
+Additional reasons to make cast iron an essential part of your kitchen:

-- Cast iron skillets, if correctly cleaned and seasoned, do not require non-stick oil or chemically coated sealing to cook without sticking.
+Cast iron skillets, if correctly cleaned and seasoned, do not require the use of aerosol non-stick oil or chemically coated sealing to achieve non-stick cooking.

 That’s six great reasons cast iron cookware should be your go-to piece of equipment!